scuzzydude/asimov/asimov.md

 ## Staking

-Initiallity, I was thinking of staking a Scoot and staking domains for transactions processing as separate entities.
+Initially, I was thinking of staking a Scoot and staking domains for transactions processing as separate concepts.
 One a human process and the other a part of the protocol.
 The reality is we want to automate governance so I'd like to make these the same thing.
 Pledges -- users -- need only understand works, though the details of how the protocol function should be essentially the interface to the user application.

 Staking a Scoot will follow a sequence almost exactly like the staking of The Foundation.
-You get people to stake your Scoot and they more stakers you gather, the lower your initial investiment needed with The Foundation, as well as impacts The Foundation's initial valuation.
+You get people to stake your Scoot and they more stakers you gather, the lower your initial registertration fees.
 How The Foundation makes these determinations will be public and open, but are subject to change at some preterminded notice which might be as short as hours.
 These are the knobs the engineer has to stabilize the metric and equalize the wealth ideas across regions and nationalizes.
 It's not a veritual petition, where you get people to put their names down, but a investiment of value -- scoot they own or asimov, into the initial scoot offering.
 How this works will be part of the humain training.

 Well, in the protocol, we will require staking networks to process scoot transactions.
 How does a Scoot establish these networks before it trades.
 Once there are many holders of scoot, after ISO, there will be many pledge nodes online and a dynamic participation network may be foremed.
 But initially, and to serve as part of The Foundation's infrastructure and earn more fees, I think being a "human" staker of an idea also means that you're expected to stake the entity on the protocol network as well.

-This will mean that single staking -- a billionaire implementing a Scoot of Property as a benefolanet dictatoriship[^73] will cost quite a bit more both in initial capital, but also in terms of the staking one has to put up for an Initial Scoot Offering (ISO).
+This will mean that single staking -- a billionaire implementing a Scoot of Property as a benefolanet dictatoriship[^72] will cost quite a bit more both in initial capital, but also in terms of the staking one has to put up for an Initial Scoot Offering (ISO).
 And single staking doesn't earn fees.
 If you like this because it's sticking it to the rich, right on.
 My motivation is ideological, the more people that are responsible for something, the more real value it has.
 It might be vanity -- fleeting value.
 It might be genius -- value to hold on to.
-However, if the property is truly valuable to humanity, and a billionaire is taking a leap of faith in this system, he's liable to take a big leap up the genius wealth value.
+If the property is truly valuable to humanity, and a billionaire is taking a leap of faith in this system, he's liable to take a big leap up the genius wealth value.
 So I think it works out, for some billionaires, at least.
 One might change his title by flipping a B to a T like his first name and laughing his Texas ass off by serving those rocket-ship flying billionaires from a Food Court in orbit.

 All that is just a distraction from the fact I have no idea how actual staking netorks in proof of stake systems work, but the idea is simple enough in a human system.
 The human value system is what is important.
 I'll describe how I'd implement it, but what I'm really describing is how the human system will work.